pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 .. _transformer_wrapping_policy:
 Transformer Wrapping Policy
 --------------
-As discussed in the `previous tuotiral <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__, fsdp_auto_wrap_policy is one of the FSDP features that make it easier to put different model, optimizer and gradinet shards on different FSDP units.
+As discussed in the `previous tutorial <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__, fsdp_auto_wrap_policy is one of the FSDP features that make it easy to automatically shard a given modeln and put the model, optimizer and gradient shards into distinct FSDP units.

-However, for some of the architecutres such as Transformer encoder-decoders, some part of the model such as embedding table is being shared with both encoder and decoder.
+For some architectures such as Transformer encoder-decoders, some part of the model such as embedding table is being shared with both encoder and decoder.
-In this case, we need to place the embedding table in the outer FSDP unit that could be accessed from both encoder and decoder.
+In this case, we need to place the embedding table in the outer FSDP unit so that it could be accessed from both encoder and decoder.
+In addition, by registering the layer class for a transformer, the sharding plan can be made much more communication efficient.
 In Pytorch 1.12, FSDP added this support and now we have a wrapping policy for transfomers.

-It can be deinfed as follows.
+It can be created as follows, where the T5Block represents the T5 transformer layer class (holding MHSA and FFN).

 .. code-block:: python